 - Be 16 to 19 years old (must be age 16 before April of the year in which summer employment will take place.)

-- Be a resident of Providence or possess a valid CNA license.
+- Reside in an area with a high rate of unemployment or possess a valid CNA license.

 - Have a willingness to learn.

 - Have interest in pursuing a career in healthcare.